 If the characteristics which enable survival under stressful environmental conditions also incur fitness costs when the selection pressure is lessened (i.e. at intermediate development extents), the realized niche of species inhabiting wetlands with low and high human development should be lower than those inhabiting wetlands with intermediate human development (Carscadden et al., 2020; Chase & Leibold, 2003).
-In support of this, we found that wetland communities at the highest and lowest human development extents were both inhabited by species with especially high niche specialization indices.
+In support of this, we found that wetland communities at the highest and lowest human development extents were both inhabited by species with relatively high niche specialization indices.
 However, even though wetlands surrounded by low and high human development extents were composed of species with similar niche breadths, community composition differed.
-Wetlands surrounded by intermediate human development exhibit a peak in species richness because they are inhabited both by distinct species that specialize on low and high development environments, as well as generalist species that inhabit wetlands across all human development levels.
+We speculate that wetlands surrounded by intermediate human development exhibit a peak in species richness because they are inhabited both by distinct species that specialize on low and high development environments, as well as generalist species that inhabit wetlands across all human development levels.

 Ecological patterns, human development and nonnative species

-High extents of human development are associated with a number of other changes to the biotic and abiotic environment (Carlson & Arthur, 2000; Imhoff et al., 2010).
+High extents of human development are associated with a number of other changes to the biotic and abiotic environment (Carlson & Arthur, 2000; Imhoff et al., 2010), though this will vary depending on the type of human development.
 Our results indicate that wetland communities in highly developed landscapes were composed of a higher proportion of nonnative species than those in undeveloped landscapes.
 Previous work has examined the relationships between human development and species richness separately for native and nonnative terrestrial species (Mayor et al., 2012), but co-occurring native and nonnative species are unlikely to be ecologically independent when they inhabit the same wetland.
 This increase in the proportion of nonnative species presents an alternative explanation for why species richness is low at high development extents.
 At high development extents, richness may be low if the environment requires highly specialized traits that increase niche specialization and reduce realized niche breadth, as we originally hypothesized (see above discussion).
 Alternatively, richness may be low if nonnative species replace or displace native species (Catford et al., 2018; Pyšek et al., 2012) in ratios greater than 1:1.
 This species replacement pattern could be helped by the fact that humans tend to settle in environments that facilitate nonnative establishment and the potential success of invasive species (Gallien et al., 2019).

 Even without any expansion of human development, the distribution of a nonnative species can expand from the initial point of introduction if some nonnative species become invasive (Catford et al., 2018).
 If some nonnative species colonize wetlands with lower levels of human development, we speculate that this would reduce species richness, thus flattening the curve we observed.
 Invasion would also reduce the observed peak in mean community niche specialization at high development extents by expanding the realized niche breadth of these invasive species inhabiting high development wetlands.
 This suggests that the observed unimodal relationship between wetland vascular plant species richness and human development could be contingent upon the time of observation relative to the timepoint of invasion (Diamond, 1975; Richardson et al., 2000; Theoharides & Dukes, 2007).
 Hence, the presence of nonnative species – particularly those with characteristics that enable invasion – may be an important factor that indicates non-equilibrium situations of diversity patterns that are known to be an important pitfalls when e.g. assembly rules are inferred from diversity patterns (Chase, 2003; Münkemüller et al., 2020).